igortxra/dotfiles/README.md

 ### Fonts
 Make sure that you have:
-- Nerd Fonts
+- ttf-font-awesmoe
-- Font Awesome
+- ttf-noto-nerd
-- Fira Code
+- ttf-firacode-nerd

 ### Configurations